Featured Post

 Original area of Bean family land grants prior to 1942 river flooding, about 5 miles west of current Bean Station, TN

 William Bean Jr. and his son Robert are said to have settled the new land with adjoining plots on German Creek in 1776.
 Robert's brother Jesse Bean (our direct ancestor) followed soon after.
 Eventually the entire family relocated to the new area.
 Unfortunately, William Bean Jr. would not live past the Revolutionary War's end in 1783.
 He died of unknown cause in 1782, at the age of 60.
 But his vision for the future Bean Station was passed on to his children.
-By 1787, his sons began construction of a fort to protect from the continued Native American raids.
+By 1787, his sons began construction of a fort to protect the family from the continued Native American raids.
 Soon they opened Bean's Blacksmith Shop as well.
-Being so conveniently located at the western trail crossroads, it was not long before merchants and business men were attracted to the area.
-By the early 1800's it hosted 3 reputable tavern/inns and was a welcome stop for many notable visitors.
+As predicted, being so conveniently located at the western trail crossroads, it was not long before merchants and businessmen were attracted to the area.
+By the early 1800's, it hosted 3 reputable tavern/inns and was a welcome stop for many notable visitors.

 Northwest Corner remains of Bean Station Fort prior to 1942